MicrosoftDocs/sql-docs/docs/reporting-services/lesson-8-create-a-data-filter.md

 -   Create a function that selected filtered data from the **PurchaseOrderDetail** table.

--   Add an event handler that retrieves parameter values and binds the **PurchaseOrdeDetail** DataTable to the child report.
+-   Add an event handler that retrieves parameter values and binds the **PurchaseOrderDetail** DataTable to the child report.

 ### Create a function that selects filtered data from the PurchaseOrderDetail table